yewstack/yew/CONTRIBUTING.md

 `cargo make tests` will automatically download Geckodriver to a temporary location if it isn't in the PATH.

+Because Geckodriver looks for `firefox` in the path, if you use FireFox Developer Edition, you may get an error, because Developer Editions binary is called `firefox-developer-edition`.
+To fix this, either install the standard version of Firefox or symlink `firefox` to `firefox-developer-edition`.

 ### Fetch service tests

 The tests for the fetch service require a local [httpbin](https://httpbin.org/) server.